RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Drawing/SetPaletteFade.md

 ## Parameters
 - `dstBank`
-The ID of the palette for store, indices 0-7 are valid.
+The ID of the palette for store.
+Indices 0-7 are valid.
 - `srcBankA`
 The first palette to blend.
 - `srcBankB`